How To Talk Comedy Writer – Updated

 Fish Business – a quick set up, so the story hits the ground running.
 Invented by Laurel & Hardy.
 They begin Towed in the Hole, 1932, with the line ‘For the first time in our lives we’re a success – nice little fish business, and making money.’
 Hollywood seized on this and throughout the 30’s and 40’s producers would throw first drafts across their desks at writers snarling ‘needs better fish business.’ [via Julian Dutton]

 Eating The Sandwich – an expression used by Jesse Armstrong and Sam Bain, inspired by a memorably bad scene they read in a script once: a character drugged a sandwich with some sleeping pills and while on the way to deliver it, forgot, took an absent-minded bite, and passed out.
-Any time a character seems to be directly causing their own problems in a rather contrived way, they’re ‘eating the sandwich.’
-More external pressure is needed to make them do something funny.
+There was no way any viewer would believe that character won’t remember what’s in the sandwich by the time it reaches their lips.
+So, any time a character seems to be directly causing their own problems in a rather contrived way, they’re ‘eating the sandwich.’
+More external pressure is needed to motivate them.

 Gorilla – a plot point or joke which the audience will remember after the show is finished.
 Any given show would benefit from one of these, or more than one.
 Derived (it’s thought) from a theatre piece where a gorilla appeared at a very pleasing point, so everyone went home talking about the gorilla.
 For writers, it’s worth bearing in mind that some of the greatest gorillas in British sitcom – Brent’s dance, Fawlty thrashing the car, Del falling through the bar and Granddad dropping the wrong chandelier – are primarily visual experiences, not dialogue-based.
 Consider This is Spinal Tap.
 Now there’s a movie with an astonishing number of memorable bits, mostly in the form of highly quotable lines.
 Yet for all that, the comedy high point may well be when the tiny Stonehenge is lowered from the ceiling.
 No reliance on dialogue there at all, and it’s a massive gorilla.
-And what’s the best bit in the first Inbetweeners film?
+And what’s the bit that stays with people who’ve watched the first Inbetweeners film?
 Yep.
-They do a funny dance. [via the Dawson Bros, Gareth Edwards and Stephen McCrum]
+The funny dance. [via the Dawson Bros, Gareth Edwards and Stephen McCrum]

 Factory Nudgers – what the great (sadly late) writer Laurie Rowley called memorable comedy moments.
 The principle being that if a bit in a show was sufficiently funny, people at work the next day would nudge each other to quote or re-enact it.
 So more or less like the gorilla, but harking back to a pre-video age where Britain watched the same shows at the same time, and there were a lot of factories.
 Laurie had a strong Yorkshire accent, so imagine how great it sounded when he said ‘factory nudgers.’ [via Alan Nixon]